-In making this final decision for APTPPL we have considered the material submitted by APA and APTPPL, as well as Murraylink and TransGrid for which we recently released the decisions in September 2017.
+In making this final decision for APA we have considered the material submitted by APA and APTPPL, as well as Murraylink and TransGrid for which we recently released the decisions in September 2017.
 This including a letter from Frontier Economics which suggests an immediate adoption of the trailing average approach is required to meet the ARORO in the NER/NGR.
-Having considered all the relevant material before us, we have decided to maintain our position in the April, July, September and
+436 Having considered all the relevant material before us, we have decided to maintain our position in the April, July, September and

-RBP, Revised access arrangement submission, August 2017, p.
-78.
+434 APA VTS, Access arrangement revised proposal submission, August 2017, p.
+83.

-$^{^{435}}$ For clarity, that is 100% of the base rate and DRP components of the allowed return on debt.
+$^{\,^{435}}$ $\,$ For clarity, that is 100% of the base rate and DRP components of the allowed return on debt.

-436 Frontier, Return on debt transition letter, 17 January 2017
+Frontier, Return on debt transition letter, 17 January 2017